 If you choose to leave the study early, or are withdrawn from the study, you will be compensated according to the length of your participation based on these figures.
-The visits at day 182 (groups 2a only) and day 70 (group 3a) are optional and you will be able to choose to not attend, in which case you will receive £45 less compensation than listed in the table above.
+The visits at day 182 (groups 2a only) and day 70 (group 3a)), as well as day 168 and day 336 post booster vaccination for both groups 2a and 3a, are optional and you will be able to choose to not attend, in which case you will receive £45 less compensation per visit than listed in the table above.
 You should note that compensation payments received in this trial may have an impact on your entitlement to benefits.
+Group 2a and 3a will be invited to return for an optional appointment for bloods to investigate long-term immunogenicity.
+Volunteers who opt in to this appointment will be enrolled in the trial for 14 and 10 months respectively and will be compensated an extra £45 for one extra visit.

-If you are in Group 2a or 3a and undergo re-challenge 5-7 months after the initial challenge, you will attend additional visits, undergo additional blood tests, and receive additional compensation.
+If you are in Group 2a or 3a and undergo re-challenge 8-14 months after the initial challenge, you will attend additional visits, undergo additional blood tests, and receive additional compensation.
 These additional visits, blood tests and compensation will be roughly equivalent to a further £1800.